brianmcananey/milestone-1-project/TESTING.md

 - Best Practices
 - SEO

-All Pages performed average (scored 81 and above) in:
+All Pages performed above average (scored 81 and above) in:
 - Performance, Accessibility, Best Practices and SEO on Desktop
 - Accessibility, Best Practices and SEO on Mobile